According to statistics 63% of sales representatives, making cold calls is the worst part of their job.

 One of the first steps to overcoming the fear of cold calling is accepting that you’ll hear the word “no” a lot.

 Initially, objections and rejections can be hard to handle.
 If you know that there’s a good chance you’ll hear them, though, you’ll be less likely to be caught off guard.

-A good script (or a series of scripts) can help you to feel more confident and overcome the worry of not knowing what to say.
+A good cold calling script (or a series of scripts) can help you to feel more confident and overcome the worry of not knowing what to say.
 Here’s a basic breakdown of what your script should include: